firezone/firezone/docs/docs/authenticate/onelogin.md

 }
 ```

-Run `firezone-ctl reconfigure`and `firezone-ctl restart` to update the application.
+Run `firezone-ctl reconfigure` to update the application.
 You should now see a `Sign in with OneLogin` button at the root Firezone URL.